-- 7.1 The Development Plan for the area comprises the Chichester Local Plan: Key Policies 2014-2029 and all made neighbourhood plans.
-There is no made neighbourhood plan for Westbourne Parish at this time, although the plan is presently at pre submission stage and is expected to be formally submitted to the Council shortly.. - 7.2 The principal planning policies relevant to the consideration of this application are as follows:
+7.1 The Development Plan for the area comprises the Chichester Local Plan: Key Policies 2014-2029 and all made neighbourhood plans.
+The Westbourne Neighbourhood Plan is now at the Submission Stage, having been formally submitted to the Council.
+Statutory consultation will be undertaken by the Council, leading to an examination of the plan in due course.

+7.2 The principal planning policies relevant to the consideration of this application are as follows:
-Policy 1: Presumption in Favour of Sustainable Development

-Policy 36: Planning for Gypsies, Travellers and Travelling Showpeople

-Policy 39: Transport, Accessibility and Parking

-Policy 45: Development in the Countryside

-Policy 48: Natural Environment

-Policy 49: Biodiversity

-Policy 50: Development and Disturbance of Birds in Chichester and Langstone Harbours

-Special Protection Areas
+- Policy 1: Presumption in Favour of Sustainable Development - Policy 36: Planning for Gypsies, Travellers and Travelling Showpeople - Policy 39: Transport, Accessibility and Parking - Policy 45: Development in the Countryside - Policy 48: Natural Environment - Policy 49: Biodiversity - Policy 50: Development and Disturbance of Birds in Chichester and Langstone Harbours Special Protection Areas